gmarty/syntactic-machine-translation/README.md

 used to simplify js-pos classes and `utils/chasen2jspos-map.json` for the mapping between Chasen and js-pos.

+If there are several POS of the same type in the source sentence, then the order is preserved in the translation.
+This can lead to grammatical mistakes.

 The corpus used is a bit small and contains only 5,304 pairs.

 The web version only allows translating from English to Japanese as Chasen can't run in the browser.